 Interestingly, traditionalist Christians will try to exegete passage after passage in order to prove that homosexuality or premarital sex or abortion is a sin, not to mention in order to prove a multitude of completely trivial doctrines, and yet you’ll have an easier time trying to kill a grizzly bear with a toothpick than you will getting a believer in Everlasting Torment to explain how those passages actually back up this particular belief.
 My theory is that they realize none of those passages actually even seem to imply salvation by grace through faith and not of works but are in denial about the whole thing.
 They can (and sometimes will) argue that it’s just so obvious that there’s no point in explaining their interpretations of these passages, but, as I said, they’re happy to exegete passages to defend much lesser doctrines at the drop of a hat so that makes such arguments suspect in my opinion.

 So, to those who insist that people will spend eternity suffering in hell if they don’t put their faith in Christ’s death for our sins, entombment, and resurrection before they die, and that good works won’t help them, remember that extreme assertions require extreme proof, and we’ve yet to see even minor proof from your side.
-I’ve given my defense of Universal Reconciliation on this site and on various message boards, even from a completely biblical inerrantist position, but we’re all still waiting to see what you guys have to Scripturally and consistently back up your soteriology.
+I’ve given my defense of Universal Reconciliation on this site and on various message boards, but we’re all still waiting to see what you guys have to Scripturally and consistently back up your soteriology.
 The ball’s in your court now, let’s see what you’ve got.